koppanyh/kopForth/README.md

    - Rewrite some native words to be forth words
    - Remove unnecessary words
    - Add conditional words
-   - Add file input support so words can be loaded
    - Add tests
  - v0.3 [DEV]
    - Add VERSION, DUMP words
    - Fixed CREATE word to be standard compliant
+   - Change how TIB works to accomodate different inputs
+   - Add file input support so programs can be loaded
+   - Changed spacing formatting in word definition files
  - v0.2 [MAIN]
    - TLDR: Major refactoring and minor improvements
    - Rename files and functions and macros with `kf` prefix